AyoubHA15/Back_end/README.md

 git commit -m "message"

+git commit -a -m "message" -= add and commit

 git diff -= to see the mofified file

 git restore --staged fileName -= to remove the file